ikunetwork/WhitePaper/README.md

 - ~80% of the litigation comes from patent trolls
 - 50%+ of U.S. patents are being invalidated in post-grant proceedings,

-All of which lead to significant issues in transaction finality, exacerbating an already illiquid market.[↩](#a3)
+All of which lead to significant issues in transaction finality, exacerbating an already illiquid market.

 <b id="f4">4</b> [Footnote content here]